Ultimate Git Cheatsheet: From Beginner to Advanced

 Pull: Downloads changes from the remote repository and integrates them into your local branch.

-just downloads the changes without merging them, giving you a chance to review before integrating with merge
+Fetch vs. Pull: fetch just downloads the changes without merging them, giving you a chance to review before integrating with merge. pull is essentially fetch + merge in one command.

 Branching and Merging: The Power of Parallel Development 🌿